proxyee-down-org/pdown-core/README.md

 Accept | text/html,application/xhtml+xml,application/xml;q=0.9,image/webp,image/apng,*/*;q=0.8
 Referer | {host}

-We can customize the request header,when overlapping with the default value, the default request header is overwritten.
+We can customize the request header,when overriding the default value, the default request header will be replaced.
 *{host} is Domain name parsed from url*
-#### content
+#### Content
 Set the request body,only support text format.
-### config
+### Config
-Using HttpDownConfigInfo.java to build a config.
+Download options.

 field | default | desc
 ---|---|---